klimentsii/nickspin.app/README.md

-# 🌀 NameSpin — The Context-Aware Alias Engine
+# 🌀 NickSpin — The Context-Aware Alias Engine

 **Spin your identity.
 Land your legend.**